Peggybrewer.com

 An Artistic Journey

-Mark Bando is a friend and former classmate at Cass Technical High School who lost his son in the Orlando massacre...
+Mark Bando is a friend and was a classmate at Cass Technical High School in Detroit.
+He lost his son in the Orlando massacre and adds his words here...

 Picture